tamzid2001/passcracklabtu/README.md

 Upon successful installation, you are all set for your assignment, below!

+Installing on Linux
+If you want to install the basic Git tools on Linux via a binary installer, you can generally do so through the package management tool that comes with your distribution.
+If you’re on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use dnf:

+$ sudo dnf install git-all
+If you’re on a Debian-based distribution, such as Ubuntu, try apt:

+$ sudo apt install git-all

 ## **Overview**

 Welcome to the **Password Cracking Lab**!
 The goal of this lab is to familiarize you with password files and some elementary password cracking schemes.
 Through hands-on exercises, you will learn about the security mechanisms in place for password management and understand the vulnerabilities associated with weak or common passwords.